Xavier University – Ateneo de Cagayan: College of Nursing

 The College of Nursing was founded in 1989 and was recognized by the Commission on Higher Education in 1992.
 The first batch in 1993 had a 100% passing rate in the Integrated Nurses Licensure Examination.
 The four-year Bachelor of Science in Nursing Program is community and prevention oriented.
 Students engage in basic sanitation activities in the community such as the regular free circumcisions in barangays and community fora on health issues.

 From 2013 through 2016 Xavier Ateneo, with about 150 nurses per year, had a 100% passing rate on the licensure exam, and has been ranked second among large nursing schools in the Philippines.

-Its student council is the Council of Nursing Students, and its mascot is the Python.

 School of Business and Management

 The School of Business and Management (formerly 'College of Commerce') is a recognized Center of Excellence with programs in accountancy, real estate management, and business administration (majors in business economics, financial management, marketing management).
 The Student Entrepreneurship Program is focused on entrepreneurial values, business ethics, environmental stewardship, and corporate social responsibility.

 In the 2016 CPA exams, XU ranked sixth nationwide, and from its first class in Real Estate Management 17 of 19 received a passing grade.
 Its Accountancy and Business & Administration programs are PAASCU Level IV re-accredited, valid until May 2019.

-Its student council is the School of Business and Management Student Council.
-Its mascot is the Eagle.
-SBM is the most populous college unit in the university.